kchowdhry/mobx-navigation/example/src/README.md

 `CachedScene` has state housed on the component so you can visually see that the scene is recycled even when its popped off the stack and renavigated to.

+The root of the second tab also contains to child components which demonstrate the propagation of mobx-navigation lifecycle events beyond the root @scene component.

 ## `TabThree.js`

 The third tab also contains a link to `CachedScene` which shows that the same cached